Table of Contents

 - Taking Care of Yourself

-HIV is a tough subject for parents, guardians, and caregivers to discuss with their children.
+HIV can be a tough subject for parents, guardians, and caregivers to discuss with their children.
 However it is important that all families have this discussion.
 There are many reasons you may want to discuss HIV and AIDS with your children: you or a family member is living with HIV (HIV+), your child is HIV+, or you simply want to help your child understand HIV so that he or she does not become infected.

 Around the world, young people ages 15 to 24 accounted for two of every five new HIV infections in 2011.
 An estimated 1.6 billion adolescents and young people – the largest group ever – are currently living with HIV.
 Young women aged 15 to 24 are infected at twice the rate as young men the same age.